Doctor of Psychoanalysis Degree

 Criteria for Admission

-Application to the Doctor of Psychoanalysis degree program is open to applicants who have earned a master’s degree, most often in a mental health field, and who have clinical experience.
-The School expects the applicant’s previous graduate work to include coursework in somatic factors, socio-cultural influences and diversity, research methods in human sciences, and psychopathology.
-Applicants with a related master’s degree who do not meet all pre-requisites may be admitted with additional course or clinical requirements.
+Application to the Doctor of Psychoanalysis degree program is open to applicants who have earned a master’s degree.
+In order to complete the program in four years full-time, the applicant’s previous graduate work includes coursework in somatic factors, socio-cultural influences and diversity, research methods in human sciences, psychopathology, and clinical work.
+Other post-master’s applicants may be admitted with up to one year additional course or clinical requirements.
 Applicants with a master’s degree or CAGS in Psychoanalytic Psychotherapy from BGSP may waive certain coursework and field work in consultation with the admissions team and advisor.